Qusaix/laravel_easy_file_uploader/README.md

              'visibility' => 'public'
         ]
 ```
-- WHNE USEs THE UPLOAD FUNCTION YOU CAN CALL IT LIEK THIS
+- WHEN YOU NEED TO USE THIS PACKAGE YOU CAN CALL IT LIKE THIS
 ```php
         use Qusai\Upload\UploadFiles;